Schlomon/Dash-Codelab-Tutorials/tools/site/codelabs/Using-DashJS-with-TypeScript-in-VSCode.md

 Duration: 0

-If you were typing along you should have noticed that Typescript shows you autocompletion results for available properties and methods on classes and instnaces (e.g. `new Dash.Client()`, `client.getWalletAccount()`, etc).
+If you were typing along you should have noticed that Typescript shows you autocompletion results for available properties and methods on classes and instances (e.g. `new Dash.Client()`, `client.getWalletAccount()`, etc).
 With that you can play around with what the SDK has to offer.